Starrcade '83: A Flare for the Gold: Aftermath

 Harley Race had been wrestling for over twenty years and was physically and emotionally exhausted.
 He took time off from professional wrestling, and his loss at Starrcade is seen as the torch-passing to Ric Flair.
 Flair's win at Starrcade was significant as it made Flair as a reputable champion.
 During an international tour in early 1984, without the approval of the NWA board of directors, Flair lost the NWA World Heavyweight Championship to Race on March 21 in Wellington, New Zealand, and won it back two days later in Kallang, Singapore.
 This was done to increase attendance of the events, and the title changes were not recognized by the NWA until years later.
 Race did not win the title again.
 On May 6, Kerry Von Erich won the title from Flair as a tribute to Kerry's brother David, who died in February.
 Flair won the title back eighteen days later.
 At the end of Starrcade, Dusty Rhodes made a challenge to Flair for the title, and this led to their title match at the following year's Starrcade.

 The feud between Carlos Colon and Abdullah the Butcher continued for over a decade while other feuds ended with their match at Starrcade.
 Rick Steamboat retired from wrestling after winning the NWA World Tag Team title to focus on his new gym, but then unretired in mid-1984 to feud with Wahoo McDaniel (who turned heel during 1984 claiming he was unappreciated and taken advantage of because he was Native American) and Tully Blanchard over the United States heavyweight title.
-Steamboat's partner, Jay Youngblood teamed with his brother Mark in JCP and in Florida before Jay's tragic death in 1985.
+Steamboat's partner, Jay Youngblood teamed with his brother Mark in JCP and in Florida before Jay's death in 1985.